jramkiss/jramkiss.github.io/_posts/drafts/_2020-09-29-hierarchical_models.md

 summary: Using a hierarchical prior changes Bayesian models a lot more than it initially appears.
 Here I explore why
 ---

+Hierarchical models are powerful and fascinating.
+In this post I attempt to introduce hierarchical models with a few examples.

+# OLD POST

 In this post I attempt to answer the question: "what really makes hierarchical models more flexible than non-hierarchical models?".
 The concept seems relatively straightforward on the surface.
 Also, if we want a more flexible model, can't we just use flat priors?
 What's the secret hierarchical sauce?

 May need to use a more complex dataset than just simple linear regression.
 I will need to find a problem where an MCMC struggles to find an appropriate solution with a single prior, but works well with a hierarchical prior.